-Calculators, Personal Digital Assistants, and Other Forms of Artificial Intelligence.
+Calculators, mobile devices, personal computers, wireless devices, and/or other electronic devices not explicitly permitted by the instructor.
 The use of personal digital assistants (PDAs) in the classroom, including for taking examinations, will be at the discretion of the instructor (permission may be communicated verbally or in writing).
 Instructors may limit the use of technology to a scientific or business calculator and specify, for example, a TI-83 or equivalent.
 Students who use unapproved devices may be liable to be charged with academic misconduct.

 Resources (Libraries and Computer Usage) Library.
 Circulating library material may be borrowed only upon presentation of the student’s own valid NYU photo ID.
 Noncirculating material (e.g., magazines, journals, and reference items) may not leave the library under any circumstances.
 Stealing or vandalizing library materials is forbidden.